If you didn’t manage to watch the Christmas Eve “Great History Quiz” then here it is from YouTube:[Read More...]

-- Glückhaus, House of Fortune or Lucky Pig - See http://www.coht.org/resources/Gluckhaus.pdf for instructions and a board template.
+- Glückhaus, House of Fortune or Lucky Pig - See https://www.boardgamegeek.com/boardgame/29660/gluckshaus for more information.

 - Primiera/Prime/Primero - See http://web.archive.org/web/20050208060221/http://www.elizabethangeek.com/wiki/PrimeroRules and http://jducoeur.org/game-hist/game-recon-primero.html for rules.

-- Fox and Geese board game - See http://www.exeter.gov.uk/CHttpHandler.ashx?id=16578&p=0 for board template, counters and instructions, or http://www.auntannie.com/GamesToMake/FoxGeese/ for a craft activity to make a roll-up game board.
+- Fox and Geese board game - See https://www.printableboardgames.net/preview/Fox_and_Geese for a board template, or http://www.auntannie.com/GamesToMake/FoxGeese/ for a craft activity to make a roll-up game board.